kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

-Object references should either be called `fooName` if referring to an object of kind `Foo` by just the name (within the current namespace, if a namespaced resource), or should be called `fooRef`, and should contain a subset of the fields of the `ObjectReference` type.
+Object references should either be called `fooName` if referring to an object of kind `Foo` by just the name (within the current namespace, if a namespaced resource), or should be called `fooRef`, and should contain the fields of the corresponding object reference type (see [References to related objects](#references-to-related-objects)).

 TODO: Plugins, extensions, nested kinds, headers